The online Comment window has expired

 • Default_avatar

-Ravi Bugga about 1 year ago
+Ravi Bugga over 1 year ago

 I’m a 70 year old regular swimmer at Kahekili beach.
 We are already at risk from tourist canoes from Westin KOR which come very close to the beach, especially near Black Rock.
 And from inexperienced paddle boarders who can’t manoever their boards.
 We do NOT need motorized equipment in this area.
 Thank you!